HackerNews-lsd2017/hacker-news/README.md

 Description of actors and responsabilities:
-- User: makes decisions to post, view, comment and generally interacts with the system, does not submit forbbidden words
+- User: makes decisions to post, view, comment and generally interacts with the system, obey the site guidelines
 - System: has to be up and running all the time, store, process and display content, register users, be publicly available
 - Unregistered user: has no responsability